 However, a sole trading business involves some degree of risk and challenges.
 It’s not always necessary that things will flow smoothly.
 There may come about an event when a client/customer, vendor, or a member of the public initiates a lawsuit against your business.
 That can happen when they suffer a personal injury or damage owing to any negligence on your part while offering your product or service.

 Honestly, that isn’t something you would expect.
 Nor is it pleasant, because it can not only ruin your business’s reputation but also cause you immense financial damage.
 This is when you need a public liability insurance policy to protect your business against such unexpected losses.
-Such a policy covers your legal defence costs and compensation claims of the plaintiff(s).
+Such a policy covers your legal defense costs and compensation claims of the plaintiff(s).
 There are a few factors to consider while buying such an insurance policy.
 To get some useful tips for buying public liability insurance, check this article.

 Earning potential of a sole trader